-Have you ever said to yourself, “If he/she would just do what I say,” “He/she needs to change who they hang-out with,” or, “If he/she’d just stop using drugs and drinking alcohol, everything would be fine?”
+Have you ever said to yourself something along the lines of, “If he/she would just listen to me,” “He/she needs to change who they hang-out with,” or, “If he/she’d just stop using drugs and drinking alcohol, everything would be fine?”
 If you have reached the point that you are reading this page, you have likely already set limits, given ultimatums, and bailed your loved one out of trouble more than once.
+Your loved one may have already attended an inpatient or residential drug and alcohol rehab.
 Unfortunately, drug addiction and alcoholism are chronic, relapsing and remitting diseases and require constant maintenance care and perseverance by both the patient and the recovery alliance to achieve long-term sobriety.
 The good news is that many addicts and alcoholics have found true recovery.

 Most addiction interventions are not well-planned and are carried out in the “heat of the moment”.
 These spontaneous, event-activated interventions are rarely successful and routinely end in arguments and hurt feelings.
 Successful interventions are most typically well-planned and are done with a fair amount of consideration.
 Remember, the purpose of the addiction intervention is to help a loved one, and to improve the lives of those that are also affected by the loved one’s drug or alcohol addiction.

 The goal of an intervention should not be to point out one’s errors or flaws.
 When planning an addiction intervention, the goal must be scrutinized beforehand and this goal must be relayed to the addict or alcoholic at the beginning of the process.
 If the goal of the intervention is anything other than helping the drug addict or alcoholic and restoring strength to the recovery alliance unit, the intervention would be best performed by another party.